Background pattern

 • medicines for treating depression (monoamine oxidase inhibitors),

-• analgesics or anti-inflammatory drugs (phenylbutazone, ibuprofen),
+• painkillers or anti-rheumatic medicines (phenylbutazone, ibuprofen),

 • medicines containing alcohol.

-• anti-inflammatory drugs (corticosteroids),
+• anti-inflammatory medicines (corticosteroids),

 • medicines for treating breast disorders, heavy menstrual bleeding, and endometriosis (danazol),